Strive Education model makes a giant leap into national spotlight

 Edmondson said Living Cities contacted them after finding out about the foundation’s work in Cincinnati and Northern Kentucky.

-“They reached out to us, they had heard about what was going on in Cincinnati related to improving both the talent pipeline and urban environment of University of Cincinnati through the Uptown Consortium.
+“They reached out to us, they had heard about what was going on in Cincinnati related to improving both the talent pipeline and urban environment of the UC through the Uptown Consortium.
 Through (outgoing UC president) Nancy Zimpher they came looking for us.
 When they found us, they asked if we would be willing to try to replicate this in some other cities,” he said.

 Edmondson acknowledged it would be a large undertaking for the fledgling organization, but believes it will pay off for Strive, Greater Cincinnati and the partner cities.